huaminghuangtw/Evergreen-Lists/💭 Journal Prompt/💭 Journal Prompt.md

 * What are the principles that I want to live my life by?
 * How is my curiosity being directed?
 Is it rocket fuel or a roadblock?
 * What is the burden that I am still carrying?
 Perhaps it is time to place them down on the riverbank.
-* How am I complicit in creating the conditions I say I don’t want?
+* How am I complicit in creating the conditions I say I don't want?
 * Can my current habits carry me to my desired future?
 * What do I hope will be the same 10 years from now?
 * What would I advise someone else in my situation?
 * What would I work on if I had only six months to live?
 * Think about something I am facing right now.
-Have I been trying to think my way to a solution or act my way to a solution? [^7]
+Have I been trying to think my way to a solution or act my way to a solution? [^8]
 * What advice would I give myself 10 years ago?
 * What do I wish I could do more quickly?
 What do I wish I could do more slowly?
 * In what areas of my life do I communicate well?
 In what areas do I communicate poorly?
 * What is my most treasured possession?
 * If everything else stays the same, what one variable could create the biggest positive change on my situation?
-* Imagine you’re near death and in a coma at the hospital, everybody has gathered around you and you can hear them.
-But they don’t know that you can hear them and start talking about you.
+* Imagine you're near death and in a coma at the hospital, everybody has gathered around you and you can hear them.
+But they don't know that you can hear them and start talking about you.
 What do you want them to be saying?
 * What is the worst scenario that could happen?
 * What do I consider my greatest achievement?
 * What is my greatest regret?